Arranging a Cremation in Houston, TX

 Find low cost cremation Houston TX

 With the range of Houston funeral service locations, you can arrange anything from a full-service traditional funeral to a simple direct cremation service.
 You need to decide if you want a traditional funeral, something more modern like a life celebration service, or if you wish to consider cremation.
-There are funeral homes serving different faiths and funeral homes catering to the Mexican communities in Houston.
+Funeral homes serve different faiths and funeral homes catering to the Mexican communities in Houston.

 How much does a funeral cost in Houston?

-The N.F.D.A surveyed the average funeral service cost in 2022 at $7,848.
+According to the National Funeral Directors Association, the average funeral service cost is $7,848.
 This is based on the most commonly selected items for a traditional funeral, including a casket and vault.
 However, it does not include cemetery costs.

 A grave space, a grave marker, and opening/closing the grave can easily cost another $1,500 to $2,500.
 Therefore, a typical traditional funeral and burial cost is likely at least $9,000-$10,000